 Externally, policymakers, media, and the public can more easily find relevant information, move between high-level overviews and detailed resources, and engage with the organisation through streamlined self-service pathways.

-Most importantly, the platform now reflects the CBA’s role and reputation—supporting bilingual delivery and accessibility while aligning closely with the organisation’s mission and brand.
+Most importantly, the platform now reflects the CBA’s role and reputation—supporting bilingual delivery and accessibility while aligning closely with the organization’s mission and brand.